YT-Advanced/WSA-Script/README.md

 - [WSAGAScript](https://github.com/ADeltaX/WSAGAScript): The first GApps integration script for WSA
 - [MagiskOnWSA](https://github.com/LSPosed/MagiskOnWSA): `Deprecated` Integrate Magisk root and Google Apps into WSA
 - [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal): Integrate Magisk root and Google Apps into WSA
-- [WSA-Build](https://github.com/MustardChef/WSABuilds): Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (OpenGApps/ MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.

 ***The repository is provided as a utility.***